Services and facilities temporarily affected in Peel

 Changes to Regional building access

-As of March 20 there are new restrictions for accessing our Regional buildings.
-We're also reminding residents to not visit Regional buildings for answers to your COVID-19 questions.
+There are restrictions for accessing our Regional buildings.
+Residents should not visit Regional buildings for answers to your COVID-19 questions.

 COVID-19 at our Long Term Care Centres